davmayd/workshop/content/50_lab5/20_page.md

 You may see that, either the **Source** action or the **Build** action is in-progress.
-This is because, when the code pipeline is created for the first time, it automatically gets triggered and start the pipeline execution.
+This is because, when the code pipeline is created for the first time, it automatically gets triggered and starts the pipeline execution.

 The **Source** action of the pipeline takes the code from the AWS Code Commit repository and puts it into an S3 bucket.
 This S3 bucket acts as a source for the next stage of the